 There are many sources of exam-style questions.
-You can use past exam papers, the Practice Questions at the end of each chapter, assignments, mock exams and ASET.
+You can use past exam papers, the Practice Questions at the end of each chapter (which include many past exam questions), assignments and mock exams.

 Exam question skill levels

 Exam questions are not designed to be of similar difficulty.
 The Institute and Faculty of Actuaries specifies different skill levels at which questions may be set.